 Once you successfully sign in, add another email address or a phone number to make sure you can always access your account in the future.

 If you haven't been able to recover your password or don't have access to an email address associated with your account, we can help by verifying your identity.
 To do this, we use a technology that scans your government-issued ID so that we can help get you back into your account as quickly and securely as possible.

 - A smartphone or computer with a webcam

 - Your driver license, state-issued ID card, or passport

 - An email address where we can reach you

 Once you begin the identity verification process, you'll be asked to take a photo of your ID with your smartphone or webcam.
 Follow the onscreen instructions.
 Once you're finished, we'll process your information and be in contact to assist you further.

 Follow the link to verify your identity.

 Note: Member privacy is a top priority at LinkedIn.
-We'll only use the information you enter to verify who you are, and we'll only hold onto it for as long as it takes to help you.
+We'll only use the ID information you provided to verify who you are, and we'll only hold onto it for as long as it takes to help you.